Redhewlett/P7-groupomania/README.md

 clone the repo
 install the all dependencies

-# Create your .env files with the needed variables:
+# Create your .env file with the needed variables:

 DB_HOST = your data base host
 DB_USER = your data base user